Paris Metro: history and travel advice

 The Paris Metro today

-Although the centre of Paris is compact and easily explored on foot, there might be occasions when you need to take the metro - if not it is worth taking a journey or two (outside rush-hour) simply for the pleasure of trying it and seeing a couple of the stations.
+Although the centre of Paris is quite compact and can be explored on foot, there might be occasions when you need to take the metro: the Eiffel Tower and Montmartre are both outside the very centre of Paris, for example.
+Even if not it is worth taking a journey or two (outside rush-hour) simply for the pleasure of trying it and seeing a couple of the stations.
 Abbesses on Line 12 is a good example, with a well decorated interior exiting to one of the original Guimard art nouveau entrances.

 On the downside, the Paris Metro is the only place I can remember that we have ever had something stolen from a bag.
 Same risks as every busy city in the world, so be sensible and keep your bag in front of you and there won't be a problem.